Bibliography – Dame Laura Knight

 1921 The artist supplements her income by learning to produce prints – aquatints – drypoints – linoprints etc, which she continues to do until 1943.

-1922 First visit to America to be a member of the jury for the International Art Exhibition, Pittsburgh USA.
+1922 First woman outside America chosen to serve as a member of the jury for the International Art Exhibition at The Carnegie, Pittsburgh USA.

 1922 Laura starts drawing the circus at Fossets Circus, Agricultural Hall Islington.